stevenryoung/stevenryoung.github.io/cv.md

 ### ORNL - Computational Data Analytics, Oak Ridge, TN (July 2009 – Aug.
 2009, May 2010 – Aug.
 2010, May 2011 - Aug.
 2011)

 #### Intern
-- Implemented MS SharePoint text mining tool that has been licensed to a third party
+- Implemented MS SharePoint text mining tool that has been commercially licensed
     - Raptor: An Enterprise Knowledge Discovery Engine (Version 2.0)
 - Met with sponsors to discuss project requirements
 - Became proficient in C#, Java, and MS SQL